-Plans showing existing trees of six inches' caliper or larger.
+(14) Plans showing existing trees of six inches' caliper or larger.

-The Planning Board may waive documentary requirements as it deems appropriate.
+B. The Planning Board may waive documentary requirements as it deems appropriate.
 All waiver requests must be written on the site plan.

+§ 300-19.13 Review of application.

-Notice of application to Planning Board shall be filed by the applicant with the Town Clerk, who shall date stamp it and forward a copy of the notice to the Planning Board.
+A. Notice of application to Planning Board shall be filed by the applicant with the Town Clerk, who shall date stamp it and forward a copy of the notice to the Planning Board.
 Upon receipt of an application, the Town Planner shall review it for completeness and file a determination of completeness or a notice of missing items with the Town Clerk within 21 days of the date stamped on the notice by the Town Clerk unless an extension of time is agreed to in writing by the applicant.
 A copy of this notice shall also be sent to the applicant.

-Following the procedures and review criteria of § 300-14.12 and the requirements of this Article, the Planning Board shall review the application and file its site plan decision with the Town Clerk within 120 days of a determination of completeness by the Town Planner.
+B. Following the procedures and review criteria of § 300-14.12 and the requirements of this Article, the Planning Board shall review the application and file its site plan decision with the Town Clerk within 120 days of a determination of completeness by the Town Planner.
 Failure by the Planning Board to take final action and file its decision with the Town Clerk within the allotted time, unless an extension of time is agreed to in writing by the applicant, shall be deemed to be approval of the site plan.

+§ 300-19.14 As-built plans.

 Engineer-stamped as-built plans shall be submitted to the Building Commissioner before a certificate of completion or occupancy may be issued.

+§ 300-19.15 Changes in ownership.

-The Building Commissioner and Planning Board shall be notified at least 30 days in advance of any proposed change in the owner or operator of a large-scale ground-mounted solar photovoltaic installation, which notice shall include the contact information of the proposed new owner/operator.
+The Building Commissioner and Planning Board shall be notified at least 30 days in advance of any proposed change in the owner or operator of a large and medium ground-mounted and parking canopy solar photovoltaic installation, which notice shall include the contact information of the proposed new owner/operator.
 A change in ownership shall require advance approval by the Planning Board.
 Such approval shall not be unreasonably withheld and shall be based principally on the experience and financial strength of the proposed new owner.

+§ 300-19.16 Annual reporting.

 The owner or operator of the installation shall submit an annual report to the Building Inspector and the Planning Board which certifies compliance with the requirements of this Bylaw and their approved site plan, including control of vegetation, stormwater, noise standards, emergency response and adequacy of road access, by January 15 of each year.

+§ 300-19.17 Severability.

 If any provision herein is determined to be unlawful, it shall be severed from this Article and all remaining provisions shall remain in force and effect.